 The insurance business is operated by Ability.
-Ability's insurance business consists of premium revenue from long term care insurance policies, as well as investment income generated from Ability's investment portfolio.
+Ability's insurance business consists of premium revenue from long term care insurance policies and assumed MYGA premiums, as well as investment income generated from Ability's investment portfolio.

 Financial information for the reportable segments is presented in the following tables: